 Before you even begin to think about competing with the best in your industry think about how you can quickly differentiate yourself from the worst.

 Anyone in the world (pretty much) can set up a website.
 With things like Canva, Creative Market and Envato, you don’t need to hire a professional designer to look like a legitimate business from a design perspective.
 You can get a professional enough looking logo and website for under £50.
 Your potential customers know this.
 One of the first things people do when they visit your website with the intention of buying anything is to check that you are legit.

 Think they will go to the trouble of searching for you on companies house?
 Forget that.
 You are lucky if someone spends more than a few seconds looking at your website when they are shopping around.

 I decided to switch things up.
 I wanted to make who I am and what I do crystal clear, which is when the Katie Barber Marketing domain came into fruition.
-I wanted my domain to be long term, and no matter what I end up doing or specialising in, I knew it would be marketing related.
 I started to get leads and enquiries through my website, but things really popped three years ago when I attached photographs to my site.
 Now people could not just know but see who they are going to be working with.
 With regular tweaks on my site, I have a web presence that generates a high level of conversions and brings me in a good quality enquiry every single day.